Reddit Community Discusses What Food Is Legitimately Good For Dogs As Opposed To Food That's Just Advertised As "Healthy"

 This disconnect can lead to poor dietary choices that may adversely affect a dog's health.

-4. Picky eater is the main problem of all fur parents not just dogs. make sure to have vitamins to sustain the nutrients that are needed.
+4. A picky eater is the main problem for all fur parents, not just dogs.
+Make sure to provide vitamins to sustain the nutrients that are needed.

-5. Not all vets knowledgeable enough about dog foods and supplements. some are payed to advertise their brands.
+5. Not all vets are knowledgeable enough about dog foods and supplements; some are paid to advertise their brands.

 6. "It made me sick to my stomach thinking I was doing something that could have ended his life early."